Named scholarships – biographies

 This scholarship is a memorial to the family of old boy John Frederick Harriott (1959-1963) and is John’s first significant gift to the school.
 John’s parents (deceased) Frederick Charles Harriott and Violet Rose Harriott, made a large financial sacrifice to enable John the opportunity of a Christ Church education.
 His wife Lynlee Rae Harriott (deceased) also supported John’s enthusiasm for the school.
 This scholarship is an indication of John’s long-term commitment and involvement in education as a means to enable society to move forward.

-The Old Boys’ Association established this scholarship to recognise the commitment and dedication of old boy, former student and staff member Dean Bowker (1948–1955).
+With the support of gifts from our Christ Church community, the Old Boys’ Association Scholarship Trust established this scholarship to recognise the commitment and dedication of old boy, former student and staff member Dean Bowker (1948 to 1955).
 Dean played a significant role in the establishment of the Christ Church Foundation as well as formally engaging the ‘old boy’ alumni network.
-Under the leadership of then headmaster Tony Hill, Dean went on to establish the first fundraising office in the school.
+Under the leadership of then headmaster Tony Hill, Dean went on to establish the first fundraising office in the School.

 |The Arch Campbell Memorial Scholarship